enavid/polymart/docs/adr/0004-channel-as-first-class-context.md

   (minor units, formatting) belongs to the pricing context (Phase 2) and can wrap this value object without changing the channel domain.
-- Fine-grained, channel-scoped RBAC (object permissions via django-guardian) is intentionally deferred to the identity/RBAC slice of Phase 1; for now the endpoints are protected by the project-wide `IsAuthenticated` default.
+- Fine-grained, channel-scoped RBAC (object permissions via django-guardian) is intentionally deferred to the identity/RBAC slice of Phase 1; for now reads use the project-wide `IsAuthenticated` default and writes are gated by `IsAdminUser` (staff), so a self-registered member cannot reconfigure or disable storefronts.